Samorodowv/naiveslam/README.md

 # naiveslam
-simple slam implementetion for rostselmash job interview With my gratitude to geohot and old new-terra team
+simple slam implementetion for rostselmash job interview With my gratitude to geohot (tutorials) and old new-terra team
 ###############################################################################

 INSTALL: